BlinkWise-AE/BlinkWise-artifact-evaluation/README.md

 encapsulating convolutional blocks.
 Hidden state management is not included but can be implemented easily.

-To explore recurrentization, refer to the notebook [ `notebooks/recurrentization.ipynb`](notebooks/reccurentization.ipynb), which reproduces the following results from the
+To explore recurrentization, refer to the notebook [ `notebooks/recurrentization.ipynb`](notebooks/reccurentization.ipynb), which reproduces the following results in the artifact appendix:
-paper:

-1. Figure 4: Layer-wise memory footprint profiling.
+1. Figure 1: Layer-wise memory footprint profiling.
-2. Figure 11 (b): Analytical computation overhead (FLOPS) comparison among the original model, the [patch-to-patch inference](https://arxiv.org/abs/2110.15352v2) model, and the recurrentized model.
+2. Figure 2: Analytical computation overhead (FLOPS) comparison among the original model, the [patch-to-patch inference](https://arxiv.org/abs/2110.15352v2) model, and the recurrentized model.

 ### Case studies